verrazzano/docs/content/en/docs/monitoring/tracing/jaeger-tracing.md

 ---

 Jaeger is a distributed tracing system used for monitoring and troubleshooting microservices.
-For more information on Jaeger, visit the [Jaeger website](https://www.jaegertracing.io/).
+For more information on Jaeger, see the [Jaeger website](https://www.jaegertracing.io/).

 ## Install Jaeger Operator